thatsrealstonehorsethatimriding/socketio/README.md

-its the basics of connection between client server. used socket io and not finished yet.
+its the basics of connection between client server. used socket io.